supriyanagesh94/CFVAE/README.md

 # Counterfactual VAE (CF VAE)
-This repository provides an implementation of CF VAE
+This repository provides an implementation of CF VAE - a counterfactual generation method to explain the decision of a given binary classification model.

 ## Test